CatLabInteractive/dolumar/README.md

 ## CatLab Credits
 If you want to offer paid features on your server, you will need to setup an account on the CatLab credits framework.
 Contact us at support@catlab.be in order to get you up and running.
+Or you can write your own payment gateway :-)